Let’s head back to see a piece of Delta’s history being demolished to make way for a new Safeway store in Tsawwassen.

-In January 1965, the old Calvert property at 56th Street and 12th Avenue (formerly Point Roberts Road and Raitt Road) was cleared in “Operation Bulldozer” for the new grocery store that was to open later that summer.
+In January 1965, the old Calvert property at 56th Street and 12th Avenue (formerly Point Roberts Road and Raitt Road) was cleared in “Operation Bulldozer” for the new grocery store that was to open later that year.

 Edward Theodore Calvert (1875-1940) was born in 1875 in Devon, England, immigrating to Canada in 1892.